 The challenges posed by solid waste to governments and communities are many and varied.
-In the Gulf Cooperation Council region, where most countries have considerably high per capita waste generation values, the scale of the challenge faced by civic authorities is even bigger.
+In the GCC region, where most countries have considerably high per capita waste generation values, the scale of the waste management challenge faced by civic authorities is even bigger.
 Fast-paced industrial growth, recent construction boom, increasing population, rapid urbanisation, and vastly improved lifestyle coupled with unsustainable consumption patterns have all contributed to the growing waste crisis in the GCC.

 Among the GCC nations, United Arab Emirates has the highest municipal solid waste generation per capita of 2.2 kg (which is among the highest worldwide) followed closely by Qatar, Kuwait, Saudi Arabia, Oman and Bahrain.
 The total urban waste generation in the GCC has been estimated to be around 150 million tons per annum, with MSW being the second largest stream after construction wastes.

 A look at the composition of municipal solid waste in GCC nations suggests that it is largely decomposable and recyclable.
 However, at present waste disposal into landfills/dumpsites remains the widely practiced method.
 In countries such as Kuwait and Bahrain where limited land is available, this doesn’t seem to be most prudent option.
 At present, waste management sector is facing multiple challenges in the form of:

 - Lack of clear reliable framework by which the solid waste sector is administered from the collection, transformation to disposing or treatment phases